Yusser96/Exploring-Paracrawl-for-Document-level-Neural-Machine-Translation/README.md

     python ppmergeaz $docs.one. .clean.align
 ```

-now we handle the case where webdomains start with other prefix than "http://" and "http://www."
+now we handle the case where webdomains start with non alphabit letter with either prefix "http://" or "http://www."
 ```
     python ppgetonedocuothers $docs
     python ppgetonesentothers $vecalign